bstachmann/git-workshop/sections/architects-corner/non-opinionated/index.en.md

 ## Git

- * ist nicht *opinionated*,
+ * is not *opinionated*,
- * bietet eine Viefalt an Befehlen,
+ * offers a variety of commands,
- * ermöglicht unterschiedliche Workflows und Arbeitsweisen.
+ * enables different workflows and ways of working.